 History of SAFe

 The Scaled Agile Framework originates from 2011, when the framework was developed by Dean Leffingwell.
-Since 2011, the framework has seen five major updates.
-The current SAFe 5 dates from January 2020.
+Since 2011, the framework has seen six major updates.
+The current SAFe 6 dates from March 2023.

 SAFe aims to help organisations design better systems and software that better meet customers’ changing needed.
 SAFe has grown with the marketplace and adapts to new and better ways of developing software and systems.